Ravibio/Scene_Forge/docs/22_Terrain_Scatter.md

 	- **Use textures** (If set to True, allows you to specify textures instead of terrain layers)
 	- **Invert** (If set to True, inverts the result)
 	- **Terrain layers** (If Use textures is False.
 Allows you to specify terrain layers where objects will be placed)
-	- **Biome textures** (If Use textures if True.
+	- **Biome textures** (If Use textures is True.
 Allows you to specify terrain textures where objects will be placed. **Note: place Albedo textures used by the terrain layers**)

 - **Prefab settings**